INTRODUCTION

 THE LINK BETWEEN PORTION SIZE AND WEIGHT GAIN

 Overeating, even with healthy foods, can lead to excess calorie consumption and weight gain.
 Large portions often trick the brain into consuming more than necessary, leading to an imbalance between calorie intake and expenditure.
 Restaurants and packaged foods frequently contain oversized servings, making portion control even more challenging.
-Control portion sizes for a healthy weight, or by understanding appropriate serving sizes and adjusting food intake accordingly, you can better regulate your weight and avoid unnecessary calorie overload.
+To control portion sizes for a healthy weight, or by understanding appropriate serving sizes and adjusting food intake accordingly, you can regulate your weight and avoid unnecessary calorie overload.

 HOW PORTION CONTROL SUPPORTS DIGESTION